divijghose/firedrake/ARCHER2.md

 ### Environment
 We recommend using the GNU toolchain and GCC compilers at version 10.2.0, see [additional notes](#Additional-notes) for more info.

+The following clones the Spack repo, loads modules to setup the environment and activates Spack.

 ```bash
 git clone -c feature.manyFiles=true git@github.com:spack/spack.git